53v3n3d4/Zukan-Icon-Theme/README.md

 ## Contributing

 Feel free to send your PRs or open issues!
-Every contribution helps, whether it's a bug fix, a new feature, or just feedback.😊
+Every contribution helps, whether it's a bug fix, a new feature, or just feedback. 😊

 ## License